auth0/docs/articles/extensions/sso-dashboard.md

 ### Client Connections

-By default all the connections types are enabled for users to be able to login into the SSO Dashbboard.
+By default all the connection types are enabled for users to be able to login into the SSO Dashbboard.
 If you would like to change this, navigate to the *Connections* tab for the Client.

 ## Install the Extension

 We are now ready to setup our new extension.
-Before we do so head back to your new Client and copy the **Client ID** value.
+But first, head back to your newly created Client and copy the **Client ID** value.

 To install and configure this extension, click on the **SSO Dashboard** box in the list of provided extensions on the [Extensions](${manage_url}/#/extensions) page of the dashboard.
 The **Install Extension** window will open.